-A very influential, very sick man was cured because a little servant girl was willing to forgive him for the wrongs he had committed against her and her family!
-And she was willing to work with a great attitude that caused her captors to trust her.
+A very influential, very sick man was cured because a little servant girl was willing to forgive him for the terrible “wrongs” he had committed against her and her family!
 How do you treat the people who hurt you?
 Are you willing to share God’s love with them?